-HUANG Jingsheng (黃晶生) was appointed as an independent non-executive Director of our Company with effect from May 18, 2010.
+HUANG Jingsheng (黄晶生) was appointed as an independent non-executive Director of our Company with effect from May 18, 2010.
 Mr. Huang co-founded Mtone Wireless Corporation, a mobile phone service provider in China, in 1993 and served as a vice president of marketing.
 Between 1996 and 1998, Mr. Huang served as a director of Asia Pacific research operations at the Gartner Group, an information and technology research and advisory company.
 Between 1999 and 2000, he was a senior manager at Intel Capital, an investment company, and was responsible for strategic investment.
 In 2001, Mr. Huang was a partner at SUNeVision Ventures, an investment company which focuses on the information technology sector.
 Between 2002 and 2005, Mr. Huang was the managing director of SOFTBANK Asia Infrastructure Fund, a private equity firm.
 Since 2005, Mr. Huang has served as a managing director of Bain Capital, a private investment firm.
 Between 2003 to 2008, Mr. Huang has served as an independent director of Gemdale Corporation (a company listed on the Shanghai Stock Exchange, stock code: 600383).
-Mr. Huang is currently an independent director of Shanda Interactive Entertainment Limited (a company listed on NASDAQ, stock code: SNDA), a non-executive director Clear Media Limited (a company listed on the Hong Kong Stock Exchange, stock code: 623).
+Mr. Huang is currently an independent director of Shanda Interactive Entertainment Limited (a company listed on the Hong Kong Stock Exchange, stock code: 100) and SinoMedia Holding Limited (a company listed on the Hong Kong Stock Exchange, stock code: 623).